Stocks are volatile. And a big reason they’ll remain volatile is because of where a stock’s value comes from.

 William Bernstein, The Investor’s Manifesto

-One way I lower the volatility of my portfolio is by not peeking at it as often.
-That is not as easy in this era of instant everything.
-But that app on your phone alerting you on every move the markets make is the worst thing that will ever happen to you and your money.
+One way I don’t see volatility with my own money is that I don’t peek at my accounts as often.
+It is not easy these days.
+That stock market app on your phone is the worst thing that will happen to your money.

 Thank you for your time.